rafaelmdc/homorepeat_pipeline/docs/implementation/usability_first_run/plan.md

 - Phase 1 taxonomy auto-build design is recorded in [taxonomy_auto_build_design.md](./taxonomy_auto_build_design.md).
 - Phase 2 taxonomy auto-build has been started in this branch.
+- Phase 3 README and operations simplification has been completed in this branch.
+- Phase 4 generated `START_HERE.md` has been started in this branch.
 - Docker Hub image publishing remains planned but is not implemented here because the Docker Hub namespace and tag policy still need a project decision.